study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 [7] Silver, G. (1599). *Paradoxes of Defence*.

 ---
-### CHAPTER 9: THE SIXTH CHASE - "THE TUMBLING CHASE"
+### CHASE 9: THE SIXTH CHASE - "THE TUMBLING CHASE"

 **Original Text:** *The sixte Chace callyd ye tublyng chace To doble rownds forewarde wt as many bakewarde all uppon the lyffte fote lythtly delyveryde/ then tumble forewarde rounde as a ball that ys to ſay wythe a Down ryght stroke ſete forewarde the ryghte fote bryngyng the ſword ov youre hede voyde bake the lyffte fote wt an other downe ryght stroke folowyde wt the ryght fote then bryng bake the fame fote wt a bake foyne Sete In the lyffte fote and ſmyte back a qurter.*